uliana1one/KeyPass/docs/integration.md

 # Integration Guide

-This guide provides detailed technical information for integrating the KeyPass Login SDK into your application.
+This guide provides detailed technical information for integrating the KeyPass Login SDK into your **multi-chain** application with support for both Polkadot and Ethereum ecosystems.

 ## Installation

 ```bash